Flitwick: Rail

 Flitwick has a station on the Thameslink line (First Capital Connect took over the franchise on 1 April 2006, taken over again on 14 September 2014 by Govia Thameslink Railway).
 Trains go north to Bedford and south to Luton, St Albans, London, Gatwick Airport, Three Bridges, East Grinstead, and Brighton making it a popular place to live for commuters.

 Schools

 Flitwick has three lower schools (Kingsmoor, Templefield and Flitwick Lower School), a middle school (Woodland Middle School Academy).
 The old Flitwick School has been refurbished from its earlier state of neglect, and now serves as a further community centre, youth club and toddler group.
 Redborne Upper School is approximately 1 mi away from Flitwick Railway Station, just on the Ampthill side of the Running Waters.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the nearby Sandy Heath TV transmitter.
+Local radio stations are BBC Three Counties Radio on 95.5 FM, Heart East on 96.9 FM, In2beats on 106.5 FM, and Bedford Radio, a community based radio station which broadcast online.
+The town is served by the local newspaper, Bedford Today (formerly Times & Citizen) and Flitwick Papers which is produced by the Flitwick Town Council and is distributed to every household in Flitwick.

 Sport

 It has four football teams: Flitwick Town, who play in the Bedfordshire County League Premier Division, Flitwick Ladies, who play in the Bedfordshire & Hertfordshire Women's First Division, Flitwick Eagles, and Dinamo Flitwick.

 It is also home to Flitwick Cricket Club (The Otters) which has over 50 adult playing members and 160 Colts.

+Flitwick also has a lawn bowls club, that was founded in 1923, and is located on Kings Road.